Table of Contents

 B) €300,000 life cover and €50,000 accelerated serious illness cover comes in at €69.73

-If John contracts a specified serious illness, €50,000 pays out on A or B.
+If John contracts a specified serious illness, €50,000 will be paid out on A or B.

 For all intents and purposes, the policies are identical.